hrshtv/Machine-Learning-Coursera/README.md

-# Introduction to Machine Learning
+# Machine Learning - Coursera
-Contains code related to the ML course on Coursersa offered by Andrew Ng.
+Contains the code related to the Machine learning course on Coursera offered by Stanford University and taught by Andrew Ng.